-The following sections list the activities for each of the three areas of faculty performance-teaching; research, scholarship, and other creative activities; and professional service-specified in the current FRPA.
+The following sections list the activities that fall under each of the three areas of faculty performance-teaching, scholarship, and service.
+This is not meant to be an exclusive and exhaustive list, but to provide guidance to faculty in terms of categorizing their professional activities.
 In addition, suggested indicators of effectiveness are included in each section.